 I can’t believe it’s taken us so long to write about what to do in Berlin in winter – and when it rains!
 After all, we’ve been visiting the city every year at least once for the last five years, and 90% of our visits took place in winter!

 There are so many reasons to love Berlin, but weather definitely isn’t one of them.
-I have several friends living in Berlin and save for a few of them, most think of Berlin winters with dread – a dark, rainy, windy, freezing time.
+I have several friends living in Berlin and save for a few of them, most think of Berlin winters with dread – a dark, rainy, windy, freezing time, kind of like winter in New York.

 We’ve been visiting Berlin in winter every year since 2014 to attend the popular ITB travel fair – our visit always takes place in the first half of March, and we’ve experienced all kinds of nasty weather, including snow.
 Luckily, Berlin seems pretty well equipped with cool cafes, weird museums, historic sights and even outdoor places that look at their best in cold, grey weather.